jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 The labs are no different, i.e., they're not meant to be done as trophies or as a get-as-many-machines-as-you-can approach.
 Rather, they should serve as the main area of learning.
 This section was put first because it truly is the most important part of the journey.
 Think of the exam as the road and the labs as the car.
 The road is going to seem much more bumpy, curvy, and rough if you didn't test drive the car.
 The labs are there for you to practice and test what you've learned.
 Be sure to not waste *any* time, whether you have 30/60/90 day lab access.

 #### Lab Tips:
-- If you have experience in [CTFs](https://cybersecurity.att.com/blogs/security-essentials/capture-the-flag-ctf-what-is-it-for-a-newbie) (<b><u>Note:</u></b> This includes resources like [Hack The Box](https://www.hackthebox.eu) and [TryHackMe](https://tryhackme.com/)):
+<b>If you have experience in [CTFs](https://cybersecurity.att.com/blogs/security-essentials/capture-the-flag-ctf-what-is-it-for-a-newbie)</b>:
 - Jump in the labs as soon as possible.
 - Regardless of your confidence level, try to learn something from every machine.
 - Try to avoid using [MetaSploit](https://www.metasploit.com/) as much as possible, but don't skip it entirely--it is still an incredibly useful and powerful tool.
 - Attempt the machines in different ways.
 If you found a vulnerability and exploited it using MetaSploit, try to hack the machine without it or by finding a new vulnerability.
-- If you have no experience in CTFs:
+<b>If you have no experience in CTFs:</b>
 - Do not just breeze through the course videos and PDF.
 They contain a great amount of content and have exercises for you to follow which help you to reinforce and retain the knowledge you gained throughout.
 - Complete all the course PDF exercises.
 Not only is this good experience, if you add the writeups into your report, you'll get an extra 5 points credited to your exam.
 This may not seem like a lot, but imagine having not done the exercises, getting stuck and running out of time, only to fail the exam by 5 points.
 - I cannot recommend [TryHackMe](https://tryhackme.com/) enough.
 There are different [hacktivities](https://tryhackme.com/hacktivities) which are like mini practical courses which help you to understand the concepts you will be using during the exam.
 - Get very familiar with privilege escalation in both Linux and Windows hosts.
 There are tons of great resources, but if you ask me, I am a firm believer in "learning by doing".
 The only way to get exposure to a broad range of techniques is to practice different machines.
+- Use supplemental learning like Hack The Box, TryHackMe, [CyberSecLabs](https://www.cyberseclabs.co.uk/), [Root-Me](https://www.root-me.org/?lang=en), etc. where you get to practice hacking machines.
+- **Do not** only use the OSCP labs.
+They're great, don't get me wrong, but broadening your scope will help you become more well-rounded and see different vulnerabilities and paths to exploitation.

 ### Your Methodology
 The methodology you use during your exam is going to make or break your experience.
 I would recommend finding what works best for you and tweaking the methodology to fit your personal approach to hacking a target.
 Practicing this methodology on as many machines as you can will only help to solidify your approach and will start to become muscle memory.
 A typical methodology would involve **Discovery**, **Assessment**, **Exploitation**, and **Reporting**, all of which will be used extensively during your exam.